microsoft/WhatTheHack/007-AzureMonitoring/Coach/Solution-01.md

 ### Check your metrics

-Now go to the VM Metric, you should see the SQL one we added above, add it and pin it to any of your Dashboards (It may take several minutes for the guest metrics to start flowing into Azure Metrics store).
+Now go to the VM Metric, you should see the SQL one we added above, add it and pin it to any of your Dashboards (It may take several minutes for the guest metrics to start flowing into the Azure Metrics store).

 ![VM Guest metrics now displayed along with Host metrics in Azure Portal](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/image9.png)